airt/lazy-sequence/readme.md

-# lazy-sequence.scm
+# lazy-sequence

-A little lazy sequence library for Scheme.
+a little lazy sequence library for scheme

-## Usage
+## usage

 ```scheme